aledutra/ALEXANDRE-DUTRA_Thoughtful-Challenge/README.md

 The script generates two types of output:

 1. An Excel file named `NewsReport_{search_phrase}_{section}_{date_range}_{timestamp}.xlsx` containing the extracted data
-2. Image files saved directly in the root directory, with filenames stored on the excel report.
+2. Image files with filenames stored on the excel report.

 ## Logging